eddienubes/validness/README.md

 🟢 Your favourite library for validating incoming data in [express.js](https://expressjs.com/).

-With the creation of a single class and usage of decorators we achieve validation of the following content types (body parser required):
+With the creation of a single class and usage of decorators, we achieve validation of the following content types (body parser required):

 - application/json